-I am often busy chasing up hospital appointments and prescriptions, speaking to schools, doctors and chemists.
-All my children have medication at least twice daily.
-Even at bedtime, Finley needs someone next to him as he has reflux and can choke in bed.
-It is a full-time job and I'm lucky that my husband shares this responsibility with me.
-I work 30 hours a week.
-I book time out for appointments when I need to.
-I do struggle sometimes; I'm tired and emotional and often don't get as much sleep as I should do.
-My health often takes a back burner.
-We have so many appointments to go to that I often put off my own.
-I have Ehlers-Danlos syndrome, which causes fatigue and joint pain, and asthma.
-One of the important things as a carer is to find your people: people in similar situations to you.
-Carers UK, WellChild, Swan UK all have parents who get it.
+This isn't just daytime care we provide for them all.
+At night, we have pumps alarming or sleep paralysis to deal with.
+As you can imagine, we are always chasing hospital appointments or prescriptions, trying to get assessments for equipment and then playing 'Jenga' trying to fit it all in the car or house.
+It's a full-time job some days, and this is then on top of our full-time jobs.
+I try to book time out for appointments when I need to but I do struggle sometimes; I'm sometimes tired and emotional and don't get as much sleep as I should do.
+Our health always seems to take a back seat to the children which I think will become a problem in years to come.
 I've been lucky enough to work for Nutricia who have been supportive of my role as a carer.
-I have had to be off work at a moment's notice and my team has always stepped up and covered my visits.
-Professionals often assume that everyone gets Carer's Allowance for caring when we don't (I work and earn over the amount).
+I have had to be off work at a moment's notice when one of my children has been admitted to hospital and my team has always stepped up and covered my visits.
+An important tip I have as a carer is to find your people: people in similar situations to you.
+Carers UK, WellChild, and Swan UK all have parents who get it and have helped me a lot.
+The biggest frustration is that professionals often assume that everyone gets Carer's Allowance for caring.
 They also assume we get respite.
 It's a surprise to learn that everything is a fight.
 Every other carer in the same boat as us is a hero.
 Carers UK is working in partnership with Nutricia to help improve understanding about nutrition and care.

-Nutricia specialises in the delivery of advanced medical nutrition for the very young, the old and the sick.
+Nutricia specialises in the delivery of medical nutrition for the very young, the old and the sick.
 They supply high quality feeds, systems and support services to patients and healthcare professionals.
 Mike's story In 2012, I discovered Carers UK after being a carer for my father for more than five years.
 It was during this time that I was looking for organisations I could volunteer for to use my experience.
 I am forever grateful to Carers UK for involving me.
 Being a voice for carers since then, I have never looked back because there are so many unidentified carers out there who are desperately seeking guidance and practical help.
 The thought of many unfound carers who are missing out on support simply because they don't consider themselves as carers, fills me up with the dedication, passion and drive to reach out, especially to those belonging to BAME and other marginalised and silent groups, such as the very young or elderly carers, as well as working 'sandwich' carers.

-This year, I got involved as a user representative and a voice of carers with CCG, NHS Trusts, local authority, GP practices, CQC, GM Cancer, GM Mental Health and other platforms events.
+I have been involved as a user representative and a voice of carers with CCG, NHS Trusts, local authority, GP practices, CQC, GM Cancer, GM Mental Health and other platforms events.
 Interested in volunteering?